Multi-District School Choice: Playing on Several Fields: Sophistication Types

-To conclude the proof, we observe that by construction, no student can participate in two different quintuples that satisfy the above conditions.
-Therefore, all such quintuples of students involve distinct students, so there are at least an expected $\frac{p^{5}}{2^{11} \cdot e^{24}} \cdot (n - 4)$ sophisticated students who each strictly prefer for a distinct sincere student to become sophisticated.
-Also by construction, each such sophisticated student is unaffected by sincere students outside of her quintuple, and the sophistication types of students $i_1$, $i_4$, and $i_5$ in the quintuple does not affect the dynamic between students $i_3$ and $i_2$.\footnote{This is because $i_1$ and $i_4$ will always be assigned to their first choice schools, and $i_5$ will either be assigned to $r_1$ if $i_2$ is sincere or $r_4$ if $i_2$ is sophisticated. $r_4$ is part of this example to preclude $i_5$ from affecting the other students in the quintuple if she were to become sophisticated.} Thus, these sophisticated students also weakly prefer for all other sincere students to become sophisticated.

-We choose\footnote{We made no attempt to optimize this value, as our goal was only to ascertain linearity in $n$ of the number of such students.} $\tau = \frac{p^{5}}{2^{12} \cdot e^{24}}$ to satisfy the theorem statement. \end{proof}
+To conclude, all such quartets of students involve distinct ``$i_1$'' and ``$i_2$'' students, so there are at least an expected $\frac{p^{4}}{2^{9} \cdot e^{15}} \cdot (n - 3)$ sophisticated students who each strictly prefer for a distinct sincere student to become sophisticated.
+Also by construction, each such sophisticated student is unaffected by sincere students outside of her quartet, and the sophistication types of students $i_3$ and $i_4$ in the quartet do not affect the dynamic between students $i_2$ and~$i_1$.\footnote{This is because $i_3$ will always be assigned to her first choice school, and $i_4$ will either be assigned to $r_1$ if $i_1$ is sincere or $r_4$ if $i_1$ is sophisticated.} Thus, these sophisticated students also weakly prefer for all other sincere students to become sophisticated.
+We choose $\tau = \frac{p^{4}}{2^{10} \cdot e^{15}}$ to satisfy the theorem statement.\footnote{We made no attempt to optimize this value, as our goal is only to ascertain linearity in $n$ of the number of such students.} \end{proof}